miruml/docs/api/models/client/docs/ExternalContainerImage.md

 ### NewExternalContainerImage

-`func NewExternalContainerImage(digest string, tags []string, uri string, bytes NullableInt64, uploadedAt time.Time, ) *ExternalContainerImage`
+`func NewExternalContainerImage(object string, digest string, tags []string, uri string, bytes NullableInt64, uploadedAt time.Time, ) *ExternalContainerImage`

 NewExternalContainerImage instantiates a new ExternalContainerImage object This constructor will assign default values to properties that have it defined,